 The primary analysis will compare the proportion of young people with any treated or untreated caries in permanent teeth at 2 and 3 years between the intervention and control groups using a repeated measures binary logistic multilevel model.
-The multilevel model will include adjustments for minimisation factors and any other potential confounders, including presence or absence of caries at baseline, year group, time, and an interaction between treatment and time as fixed effect covariates.
+The multilevel model will include adjustments for presence or absence of caries at baseline, year group (Year 7/S1 or Year 8/S2), time, and an interaction between treatment and time as fixed effect covariates.
 Pupils and school will be included as random effects (to allow for clustering of data within each pupil (over time) and school).
 In previous analyses of education trials we have encountered convergence problems when both year group and school are included as random effects.
 A sensitivity analysis will be conducted including year group as a random effect instead of a fixed effect to assess the impact of this level of clustering.